Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 The bed rigidity comes from the orthogonal vertical partitions, and the frame.
 ![Bed main structure](/img/re/furnitures/captain_bed/structure.jpg)

-### Dimensionning ###
+### Dimensioning ###
 Once having the general structure in mind, all the parts have to be dimensioned (mainly, defining the thicknesses), which tends to be difficult.
 In practice, it involves looking in archives, browsing other similar designs and more notably interviewing many woodworkers to converge to something that might be OK (there is no way to know before testing it...).

 Same goes for the wood species selection, a very tough problem when taking into account resistance, weight, availability, esthetics and cost!
 Some parts of the structure were validated through mechanical computing (ex: how much central deformation for a slat 0,8m long, 3cm square section, when supporting 100 kg?).
-Such computing was very long and painfull to do, as first one has to find the mechanical properties of a given wood species (density, elasticity, etc.), then configure an available generic mechanical software.
+Such computing was very long and painful to do, as first one has to find the mechanical properties of a given wood species (density, elasticity, etc.), then configure an available generic mechanical software.
 In the end, most thicknesses are 30mm for very strong parts, 24mm for strong parts, and 20mm for drawers.

 **A tool to roughly simulate mechanical aspects to help validate/refine the choices would have been of great help.
 It would reduce the uncertainty on the final product and would avoid unnecessary over-dimensioning**.

 ### Joinery design ###
-I decided to use traditionnal joinery, for durability.
+I decided to use traditional joinery, for durability.
 Moreover, the requirements to have an easily disassembled item limits gluing a lot, which in turns require mechanically stronger joins.
 Some of this joins were complemented by screws and bolts, which can be worked around to go full wood, but are a very practical and reliable way to apply adjustable tension (allowing to compensate wood deformations or small conception errors).

 Designing joins was an absolute pain, as dismountability has to be taken into account.
 Basically, classical woodworking joins limit the degree of freedom of two pieces to 1 or 2 degree (at least a translation, sometimes a rotation).
-While in theory simple, sturdiness and simplicity of the joins have to be taken into account, as well as hyperstatism (what happens when wood expands by 5% because of humidity, or something is off by 1 mm?).
+While in theory simple, sturdiness and simplicity of the joins have to be taken into account, as well as hyper-statism (what happens when wood expands by 5% because of humidity, or something is off by 1 mm?).

 To complicate things, several types of joins may have an identical locking effect, but very different durability.
 This is clearly an optimization process, as shown by the mental gym one has to perform to imagine how things get together.

-Illustration: The dissassembly sequence of the bed, where grey arrows represent the direction of movement.
+Illustration: The disassembly sequence of the bed, where grey arrows represent the direction of movement.
 Note that each movement means adequate joins.
 ![bed disassembly](/img/re/furnitures/captain_bed/disassembly/bed_disassembly.jpg)

 **Some digital help would have been greatly beneficial, to choose the join types but also to dimension joins**, as the joins became so complicated I had to manually draw a graph of things to keep track of the work.
 ![Graph of joins](/img/re/furnitures/captain_bed/graph_of_joins.jpg)

 ## Fabrication ##
-Fabrication was different from usual profesional setting, as I naviguated between two associative woodshops with very differents equipments, which forced me to sometimes rely on hand tools.
+Fabrication was different from usual professional setting, as I navigated between two associative woodshops with very different equipment, which forced me to sometimes rely on hand tools.

 ### List of parts, nomenclature, fabrication sequence ###
 The first step of fabrication is to establish a nomenclature, a list of parts and... to buy it!